Galileo-Galilei/kedro-mlflow/docs/source/07_python_objects/01_DataSets.md

 - save_args (Dict[str, Any], optional): Arguments to `save_model` function from specified `flavor`.
 Defaults to None.
 - version (Version, optional): Kedro version to use.
 Defaults to None.

-The use ifs very similar to MlflowModelLoggerDataSet, but that you specify a filepath instead of a `run_id`:
+The use is very similar to MlflowModelLoggerDataSet, but that you specify a filepath instead of a `run_id`:

 ```python
 from kedro_mlflow.io.models import MlflowModelLoggerDataSet